-Sally Batton enters her 25th season as head coach of the Dartmouth Equestrian Team and Director of Riding.
-Since coming to Dartmouth in 1990, Batton has led the Dartmouth Equestrian team to four Ivy League titles, in 1997, 2007, 2010 and 2014 and three IHSA Zone I, Region 2 titles in 2005, 2007 and 2014.
+Sally Batton enters her 26th season as head coach of the Dartmouth Equestrian Team and Director of Riding.
+Since coming to Dartmouth in 1990, Batton has led the Dartmouth Equestrian team to five Ivy League titles, in 1997, 2007, 2010, 2014 and 2016 and three IHSA Zone I, Region 2 titles in 2005, 2007 and 2014.
 In 2008, Batton was named the American Riding Instructors' Association Instructor of the Year, and is certified Level III in ARIA in Hunter Seat and Recreational Riding.
 Batton was awarded the 2013 IHSA Lifetime Achievement Award.

 Arriving at Dartmouth from Centenary College in NJ, she was on the faculty in the Equine Studies program, and coached their IHSA team, qualifying the team for two National Championships.